heokhe/svmd/README.md

 # SVMD
-SVMD is a set of Material design components for Svelte.
-Actually, it's a port of [Google's MDC](https://material.io/develop/web) using the _simple approach_.
+SVMD is a set of **Material Design components** for **Svelte**.
+It wraps each of [Google's MDC Web vanilla Components](https://material.io/develop/web) using the simple approach.
+It is:
+- ✨ Easy to use
+- 📚 Well-documented
+- 🎨 Highly customizable
+- 🌳 Tree-shakeable

 # Installation
 ```sh